JamFactoryApp/jamfactory-backend/docs/documentation.md

 }
 ```

-#### 5. Leave the User's currently joined JamSession
+#### 5. Leave the JamSession currently joined by the user

 ***Description***

-Leave the User's currently joined JamSession.
-If the User is the Host of the JamSession the JamSession will be deleted.
-Requires the User to be joined an JamSession.
+Leave the JamSession currently joined by the user.
+If the user is the host of the JamSession, the JamSession will be deleted.
+Requires the user to have joined a JamSession.

 ***Endpoint:***